Fylora App Icon

 Share:

-One of the most common spring missteps is fertilizing too early or not at all.
-During the shorter, dimmer days of winter, most houseplants significantly slow their growth and require very little nourishment.
-However, as soon as you start noticing the first signs of new growth—typically appearing between March and April—it's your plant's signal that it's time to start replenishing its nutrients.
-Resuming a consistent feeding schedule now provides the essential energy and building blocks your plants need to produce those beautiful new leaves and stems.
-If you're unsure about the right fertilizer for your specific plants, Fylora's 'Plant Doctor' feature can offer tailored recommendations based on your plant's species and current condition.
+One of the most common missteps plant parents make in spring is getting the fertilization timing wrong – either too early or not at all.
+During the shorter, cooler days of winter, most houseplants naturally slow their growth and don't require extra nutrients.
+However, as soon as you begin to spot those tell-tale signs of new growth, typically between March and April, it's your cue to reintroduce feeding.
+Think of it as a delicious brunch after a long fast!
+Starting with a balanced, diluted fertilizer formulated for houseplants will provide the essential elements your plants need to fuel their renewed growth spurt.
+If you're unsure about the right type of fertilizer or its application, the Fylora app's 'Plant Doctor' feature can offer personalized recommendations based on your specific plant's needs.

 🌱